ndiconti/gpg-encryption-101/README.md

 ## Some basics

 Encryption is the process of converting data into secret, incomprehensible code such that only intended parties are capable of understanding the information.

-The [GPG Tools support](https://gpgtools.tenderapp.com/kb/how-to/introduction-to-cryptography#p1) provides a fantastic rabbit hole for all of you to explore the nuances of cryptography, hash functions, digital certificates etc.
+The [GPG Tools support](https://gpgtools.tenderapp.com/kb/how-to/introduction-to-cryptography#p1) provides a fantastic rabbit hole to dive deeper into the technicalities of cryptography, hash functions, digital certificates etc.

-We will cover many of these topics but with a focus on the tools and uses of them using the command line and some basic exercises.
+We will cover many of these topics here but with a focus on the tools and application of them using the command line and some basic exercises.

 ## How to use GPG encryption